fpbackup/ane-mobile-app-billing/README.md

 How to test payments working with the testing application
 ----

-First set up the application in the Google/Apple developer console.
+First set up your application in the Google/Apple developer console.
 Define here some purchases too.

-Then edit `testapp/src/main/actionscript/Constants.as`, add here your your application's public key, encoded in base64 if you are testing Android and add the dhop item IDs that you defined in the Google Play/Apple console.
+Then edit `testapp/src/main/actionscript/Constants.as`, add here your your application's public key (encoded in base64) if you are testing Android and add the product IDs that you defined in the Google Play/Apple console.

-Finally compile the test application with the same keystore/credentials as you app.
+Finally compile the test application with the same keystore/mobileProvision file as you app.
 Also set the same package name in the app descriptor.